 A doctor's evaluation

-Doctors base the diagnosis of erysipelas on the characteristic appearance of the rash.
+Doctors base the diagnosis of erysipelas on the characteristic appearance of the patch.

 Sometimes doctors send blood samples to a laboratory to identify the bacteria (called a culture) if the person is very sick.

-Cold packs and drugs for pain may relieve discomfort.
+Cold packs and medications for pain may relieve discomfort.

-Fungal foot infections may be an entry site for infection and may require treatment with antifungal drugs to prevent recurrence.
+Fungal foot infections may be an entry site for infection and may require treatment with antifungal medications to prevent recurrence.

-Compression stockings can be used to lessen swelling caused by erysipelas on a leg.
+Compression stockings may be worn on the legs to lessen swelling caused by erysipelas.

 Drugs Mentioned In This Article